merni-ns/rmb/README.md

 ```

 ## Errors
+If the GUI tool does not work, contact me via TG.

 If the script stops with an error (starting with "Traceback (most recent call last)" etc on the first line) and the last line of the error contains "invalid token" or something like that, please note the last post ID saved to the text file, start up the script again, enable advanced options, and enter a starting post ID about 100 or 1000 more than that one.
 (Post IDs are not sequential in a region, so you probably will not miss any posts or maybe a few at most.
 You may need to advance by a lot if your RMB was inactive at the time of that post.)
 This error may be caused due to an invalid (control) character in a certain post.

 If the output contains ? or weird symbols in unexpected places, please just live with it.
 This and the above error are caused by inconsistent encoding in the API messages shard.